abhilash77/Messenger-API/README.md

 # Messenger-API
-Simple React App with the use of API
+Simple React App with the use of JSON API